torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 to avoid unnecessary cacheline false sharing. usage_in_bytes is affected by the method and doesn't show 'exact' value of memory (and swap) usage, it's a fuzz value for efficient access.
 (Of course, when necessary, it's synchronized.)
-If you want to know more exact memory usage, you should use RSS+CACHE(+SWAP) value in memory.stat(see 5.2).
+If you want to kyesw more exact memory usage, you should use RSS+CACHE(+SWAP) value in memory.stat(see 5.2).

 5.6 numa_stat